 - We provided free, 24/7 confidential advice and support via the Live Fear Free Helpline.

-Helping our members cope with Covid-19
+Helping our members through the storm left by Covid-19

 Showing the value of specialist services

 We understand the benefit of specialist services can have for survivors, and want all services to provide the best quality care for those struggling with abuse.
 Our National Quality Service Standards (NQSS) empower Welsh service providers to demonstrate their commitment to delivering high-quality, effective and high value support.
 This year, we have continued to progress NQSS through the development of the NQSS Panel member handbook to assist our members with gaining NQSS.
 Furthermore, WWA’s Head of Services and Survivor Engagement wrote to commissioners within LA’s, PCCs, and Health boards to highlight how our standards improve overall service delivery.

 Organisations must renew their NQSS and IAQF quality marks every three years.
 In 2022/23 2 members successfully gained accreditation, with 7 of our member services holding NQSS with either full or conditional passes by the end of the year.

 We say a massive congratulations to CAHA, Calan, Cardiff Women’s Aid, CarmDAS, Cyfannol, Swansea Women’s Aid and Thrive!

 Our Training Centre of Excellence provides accredited and non-accredited training courses delivered by expert and specialist trainers, in partnership with specialist services across Wales.
 In 2022/23, we trained over 2,250 learners with 30 different courses, which is a 32% increase from last year.
 From our learners:

 - 95% of learners rated the overall course positively.